 Given that collards and cornbread are regularly eaten together, it's not a surprise to think that someone would eventually put it in sandwich form.
 The official collard green sandwich has only been around for about a decade, and it's mostly something you find sold by vendors at the Lumbee Homecoming in July and the Robeson County Fair in October.

 To make the collard green sandwich at home, the trick to the sandwich is to keep the cornbread batter at a pancake-like consistency, so that it's crispy on the edges and soft in the middle.
-For the collards, don't overcook.
-Sauté them for about ten minutes over medium heat with a splash of water.
+For the collards, don't overcook them.
+Sauté the greens in a cast iron skillet for about ten minutes over medium heat with a splash of water and season well with kosher salt, black pepper and hot sauce.
 If you don't have fatback, you can swap in bacon.
 It's not exactly the same, but it will do in a pinch.